Table of Contents

 Pros: Lifetime Guarantee, Amazing strength, Unbreakable, Portable with the handy sheath.

-What is the best metal detecting digging tool summary
+What are the best metal detecting digging tools summary

 It has to be said that there is no easy way of choosing a favourite or one single metal detecting digging tool that is best for the job or superior to the rest.
 This is because all ground is different and we as detectorists all have our own preferences and needs.

 You will need to work out your needs and what you want to achieve.
 You will also need to work out just how much you are prepared or can afford to spend on your hobby.

 I think it’s a good idea to have both a shovel and a trowel with you at all times when metal detecting.
 This way you will always have the right tool for the job and you won’t miss out on anything.

 I hope that I have shed some light on what metal detecting digging tools are available and what comes most recommended.